ZeusWPI/OBUS/README.md

 a protocol, both in hardware and in software.

-The idea is to have one bomb controller that keeps track of the timer, the amount of strikes and of whether the bomb has been succesfully disarmed, and to have multiple modules that have one or more challenges on them that need to be solved.
+The idea is to have one bomb controller that keeps track of the timer, the amount of strikes and of whether the bomb has been successfully disarmed, and to have multiple modules that have one or more challenges on them that need to be solved.

 ### Hardware